fireblocks/fireblocks-agent/README.md

 In general, it should support signing messages according to `ECDSA` and `EDDSA` algorithms and return the status for given messages.

-We provided an exmaple of such a server with a software implementation of HSM called [softHSM](https://www.opendnssec.org/softhsm/)
+We provide an example of such a server with a software implementation of HSM called [softHSM](https://www.opendnssec.org/softhsm/)

 The entry point for the server is [here](examples/server/src/server.ts)